A reader, Mrs H, asked:

 If the worst happens and her DRO is revoked, she will still be debt-free, it’s just going to take a bit longer to get there.

 She may also be able to use some of the refund money to cover any urgent and important expenses before applying for bankruptcy.
 Perhaps service the car, get new shoes for the children or replace a washing machine that had stopped working.
 If she had had any rent arrears, it would great to clear those.

-I’m not talking here about going on holiday or having the best Christmas ever, this has to be necessary expenditure.
+I’m not talking here about going on holiday or having the best Christmas ever, this has to be a necessary expense.
 If you find yourself in this situation you should keep the receipts for any of the money you spend as the Official Receiver is likely to ask to see them when you go bankrupt.

 If Mrs H’s debts are large and she doesn’t expect a big refund, then it’s probably best to go for a DRO now and not delay:

 - if she gets no refund, she has sorted her debts out sooner;

-- if she gets a refund of under £1000, she can keep it;
+- if she gets a small refund, she can keep it;

 - if it’s more and her DRO is revoked, she just applies to go bankrupt.

 If the refund may be large, she could postpone her DRO

 It can be hard to guess what a refund might be.
 But if Mrs H knew she had paid a lot of interest on her loans for years, then it could be large.

 Here it’s best to talk to an adviser that sets up DROs about whether it might be better to wait and see what the refund may be.

 And she should also treat her non-priority creditors the same – probably by paying them all a token £1 a month.
 Paying £1 a month to a debt isn’t going to clear it, so this isn’t a good long term choice, but it can keep a creditor happy that she isn’t ignoring the debt.